-Note: DMA channels are disabled if not used/selected by any Logical Device.
-Refer to Note A.

-Note 1: The default value of the DMA Channel Select register for logical device 0 (FDD) is 0x02 and for logical device 3 and 5 is 0x04.
+Note: The DMA channel must be disabled if not used/selected by any Logical Device.
+Refer to Note A.Note 1: The default value of the DMA Channel Select register for logical device 0 (FDD) is 0x02 and for logical device 3 is 0x04.